Puneet28j/FeedbackHub/README.md

 ## 6. No-AI Statement

-Some AI tools were used for research and to speed up development, but all code and documentation were written, reviewed, and finalized
+Some AI tools were used for research and to speed up development, but all code and documentation were written, reviewed, and finalized by me